Pectoral (Ancient Egypt): Pectoral determinatives

 'None' may have an alternate determinative used to define the word.
 From the above definitions, it can be seen that the collar, neckband, pectoral, beads, etc., can also include amulets inclusive into the pectoral's iconography.
 The above listed words are refenced in E. A. Wallis Budge's "dictionary" to 200 works: steles, papyri, Egyptian literature, personal literature, etc., or the approximate 120 authors referenced.

 Statuary with pectorals

-Standing statues, or others were sometimes represented with various forms of jewellery, including the pectorals; some are enigmatic in what is being portrayed, whether to gods, or what the symbolism represents.
+Standing statues, or others were sometimes represented with various forms of jewellery, including pectorals; some are enigmatic in what is being portrayed, whether to gods, or what the symbolism represents.

 Famous pectorals; hieroglyph statements

 Statements in Egyptian language hieroglyphs were often the theme of famous pectorals, regardless of their actual use for adornment.

 One famous complex pectoral for Amenemhat III has a statement of his rulership.
 The Pectoral of Amenemhat III states the following: